 If you’re planning a divorce, pay off and eliminate any jointly-held credit accounts.
 Your divorce decree may state that your spouse is responsible for certain debts, but the lender will not recognize that agreement.
 Rather, the lender expects that you will pay if the “ex” does not per the original terms of your loan.

 Order your free credit report

-By carefully repaying your loans on time, keeping your bills current, and taking other steps to shore up your credit history, you’ll enjoy the benefits of a higher credit score.
+Take care to repay your loans on time, keep your bills current, and take other steps to shore up your credit history.
+In time, you’ll enjoy the benefits of a higher credit score.

 “If your credit is in order, you’ll have the freedom to choose your terms on a loan, not beg for approval,” Appleton says.